karranikhil99/starburst-one/README.md

 ## Setup
 1. Install Python and `pystarburst`
 2. Use `Add Starburst Connection` from command palette
-3. Select your query and run using `Run Starburst Query`
+3. Select your query and run using `Run Starburst and trino Query`